-Around one in four women experience some form of urinary incontinence.
-And while a leaky bladder might be common, many women feel too embarrassed to talk to anyone about it.
+Around one in four women experience some form of urinary incontinence, and while a leaky bladder might be common, many women feel too embarrassed to talk to anyone about it.

 We’re here to help.
-We understand how urinary incontinence can have a big impact on daily life.
+We understand how urinary incontinence can have a big impact on your daily life.
 Our gynaecology team are on hand to offer you support, advice and the most effective treatments to manage your condition.

 What are the different types of urinary incontinence?